-Given the asset obligations as explained in section 6.1 this section applies to Power Generating Modules/Power Units and Energy Storage devices (both offtake and injection mode).
+Given the asset obligations as explained in section 6.1 this section applies to Power Generating Modules/Power Units and Energy Storage devices (both offtake and injection mode) and to demand delivery points offering flexibility for redispatching purposes.

 In general the schedules are expected to be firm.
 ELIA can enforce the Scheduling Agent to return to the schedule, but will only do so when the deviation aggravates or causes a congestion risk.
 ELIA will compare the last communicated or validated schedule with metered activity in real-time.
 In line with the current practice, ELIA requires assets that are technically capable to inform ELIA between the scheduling deadline and real-time of expected real-time deviations.
 The Scheduling Agent must send ELIA the new set point instructed to an asset.
 ELIA pro-actively activates a return-to-schedule request which implies a refusal of the new set point.